-How to manage sounds using PulseAudio on Ubuntu 18.04
+How to manage Audio using PulseAudio on Ubuntu 24.04

 Enabling different Software Sources

-Before you start, you would need to ensure that main, universe, multiverse and restricted software sources are already enabled on your Ubuntu 18.04 .
-This is because some of the required packages that would need to be installed will be retrieved from software sources.
+First, make sure that the ‘main’, ‘universe’, ‘multiverse’, and ‘restricted’ software sources are enabled on your Ubuntu 24.04 system.
+This is important because some packages you’ll need to install will be downloaded from these sources.

 Read: How to use Bluetooth Headset on Ubuntu 20.04

-Once you open the application, ensure the the marked checkboxes are ticked as shown in the snapshot below.
+When the application opens, confirm that the checkboxes are selected as shown in the image below.

 sudo apt update